Swivel-Finance/scrivel/README.md

 Now you can move to installing things...

 ## installation
-As `Swivel.py` is still hosted on `test.pypi.org` we will need to install that separately for now:

-    pip install -i https://test.pypi.org/simple/ swivel

 Clone the repo, cd into the rood dir, (activate your virtual env if you have not) then

     pip install -r requirements.txt